How to Build a Free Study Plan for Any Finance Exam (2026)

 Q: Is the FreeFellow study planner free?

 The free tier gives every candidate a baseline study plan tied to the syllabus blueprint, the readiness score, and the exam date.
 The fully personalized adaptive plan (per-week pacing, lesson-by-lesson sequencing, mock-exam scheduling, automatic catch-up when you fall behind) is part of the optional Fellow tier ($59 per quarter or $149 per year per track).
-Both versions are built on the same engine.
+Both versions run on the same engine.

 Q: How does the study planner decide what to schedule?